WICG/file-system-access/SuggestedNameAndDir.md

 3. User saves the file using a different name, in the directory the original file exists (without having to re-navigate to that directory).

+### Open a file from the same directory as a currently open file or project

+1. User is editing a file from their local file system.
+2. User then picks the "Open" option from the web application to open another file.
+3. User can pick files from the same directory the currently open file is in without having to re-navigate to that directory.

 ### Prompt a user to open a image (or video, or audio file)

 1. User picks "Insert image" in a web application